MengyuanChen21/Awesome-Visual-Dialog/README.md

 \[Note\] <br/>
 *: re-implemented results <br/>
+&dagger;: use of dense labels <br/>
-&dagger;: use of additional knowledge
+&ddagger;: use of additional knowledge

 ##